vaddhiparthy/COVID-Data-Analysis/README.md

 # COVID-Data-Analysis
-# This project analyses covid data from cdc
+# This project analyses covid data from CDC.